 Because of the vast number of trademark applications that are filed every year, it will be approximately 3-4 months before the Trademark Office assigns your application to a trademark examining attorney for review.
 The trademark examining attorney will first examine your application for completeness and then will analyze whether your particular trademark happens to fall into any one of the numerous categories of trademarks that are legally prohibited from being federally registered.
 The trademark examining attorney will then conduct a thorough search of the Trademark Office’s records to see whether your trademark is likely to cause confusion with another trademark in a pending application or existing registration owned by someone else.

 At this point in the USA trademark registration process, two things can happen.
 If the trademark examining attorney finds nothing that would bar federal registration of your trademark, then your trademark application will be approved for publication.
-On the other hand, if the trademark examining attorney refuses registration of your trademark, you will receive an office action explaining why your trademark application wasn’t approved.
+On the other hand, if the trademark examining attorney refuses registration of your trademark, you will receive a trademark office action explaining why your trademark application wasn’t approved.
 You will then have time to speak with the trademark examining attorney about the rejection and file a response to the office action.
 If you are able to fully and successfully overcome the rejection, then the trademark examining attorney will approve your application for publication.
 If not, your options would be to appeal the rejection to the Trademark Trial and Appeal Board, or simply allow your trademark application to go abandoned.

 During the 30 day publication period, anybody throughout the entire world can file a trademark opposition against your application if they believe they will be harmed by the registration of your trademark.
 If an opposition is filed, then your trademark application will be suspended until the opposition is resolved.
 This could take weeks, months, or even years.